I was stranded at sea on a cruise ship. Now I'm owed $37,000

 And she isn't the only one who's been affected.

-While stuck at sea, Hayden and Herniko formed tight bonds with fellow stranded travelers.
+While stuck at sea, Hayden and Herninko formed tight bonds with fellow stranded travelers.
 Back home, the former shipmates remained in contact and these other Pacific Princess passengers told Hayden they too were waiting to receive refunds.

 Browsing online cruise message boards and social media, Hayden realized the issue extended beyond the Pacific Princess.
 Other Princess Cruises passengers and passengers from other cruise companies were also vocal about long waits.